Diosdado Macapagal: House of Representatives (1949–1957)

 On the urging of local political leaders of Pampanga province, President Quirino recalled Macapagal from his position in Washington to run for a seat in the House of Representatives representing the 1st district of Pampanga.
 The district's incumbent, Representative Amado Yuzon, was a friend of Macapagal, but was opposed by the administration due to his support by communist groups.
 After a campaign that Macapagal described as cordial and free of personal attacks, he won a landslide victory in the 1949 election.
 He was re-elected in the 1953 election, and served as a representative in the 2nd and 3rd Congress.

-Macapagal official portrait during the 3rd Congress.

 At the start of the 1950 legislative session, the members of the House of Representatives elected Macapagal as chair of the Committee on Foreign Affairs, and was given several foreign assignments.
 He was a Philippine delegate to the United Nations General Assembly multiple times, taking part in debates over communist aggression with Andrei Vishinsky and Jacob Malik of the Soviet Union.
 He also took part in negotiations for the US–RP Mutual Defense Treaty, the Laurel–Langley Agreement, and the Japanese Peace Treaty.
 He authored the Foreign Service Act, which reorganized and strengthened the Philippine foreign service.

 As a representative, Macapagal authored and sponsored several laws of socio-economic importance, particularly aimed at benefiting rural areas and the poor.
 Amongst the legislation that Macapagal promoted, was the Minimum Wage Law, Rural Health Law, Rural Bank Law, the Law on Barrio Councils, the Barrio Industrialization Law, and a law nationalizing the rice and corn industries.
 He was consistently selected by the Congressional Press Club as one of the Ten Outstanding Congressmen during his tenure.
 In his second term, he was named most outstanding lawmaker of the 3rd Congress.

-In 1955, Macapagal ran for a Senate seat but he lost and placed 9th.
+In 1955, Macapagal ran for a Senate seat but lost and placed 9th.